 6. What is the average length of stay?

-Typically, the average length of stay in the Lodging Plus Program is 28 days.
+Typically, the average length of stay in the Lodging Plus Program is 28 days, seven days a week.

 7. Do you accept clients from outside of Minnesota?